 The Cambridge Primary Curriculum

 Our curriculum is built around the Cambridge Primary, which is designed for children from 5 – 11 years of age.
-This is offered at DPS STS school from our Cambridge Foundation (CF) year to Grade 4 at our Junior campus and is completed in Grade 5 at our Senior Campus.
+This is offered at DPS STS school from our Grade 1 to Grade 4 at our Junior campus and is completed in Grade 5 at our Senior Campus.

 Cambridge Foundation and Grade 1 children spend most of their time with teachers assigned to these two grades as Homeroom teachers and who get to know the children very well, while in Grades 2 – 5 the children are taught by subject specialists.